Probate Q&A Series What Is Required to Account for Estate Transactions in North Carolina Probate?

 • Disbursements: Detail every expense paid from estate funds.
 List funeral costs, taxes, creditor claims, attorney and accountant fees, insurance, and maintenance expenses for real property.

 • Personal Representative Fees: Indicate the fee you charge.
-North Carolina allows a reasonable fee not exceeding five percent of the first $1,000 of personal property, three percent of the next $50,000, and one percent of the remainder, unless the will specifies otherwise.
+North Carolina allows a reasonable fee not exceeding five percent of the receipts, including the value of all personal property when received, and all income and profits collected, unless the will specifies otherwise.
 See N.C.
-Gen. Stat. § 28A-17-2.
+Gen. Stat. § 28A-23-3.

 • Distribution Plan: Explain how you propose to distribute the remaining assets after payments and fees.
 Tie each distribution to its beneficiary or heir.

 • Signature and Verification: Sign the accounting under oath.
-Your signature must be notarized or supported by proper verification per N.C.
-Gen. Stat. § 28A-18(a).
+Your signature must be notarized or supported by proper verification.

-You must file your accounting at the times the court orders or when beneficiaries request it.
+You must file your accounting annually and at other times required by law or court order.
 Common deadlines include:

 • Before you pay any final distribution.